-When the menu item is selected you are shown a screen, which displays all three colour components, with an arrow (<) to the right of the colour component you will be adjusting.
+When the menu item is selected you are shown a screen which shows all three colour components, with an arrow (<) to the right of the colour component you will be adjusting.
 In addition you are shown two boxes on the screen, which show you the current custom colour value to aid you in selecting the desired colour.
 The box on the left side of the screen shows the colour with the bar graph background opacity value applied, while the box on the right shows the colour with the bar graph bar opacity value applied.

 7.7.13.
-Setting the Level Bar Graph Size
+Setting The Level Bar Graph Size

-Bar ( Bar graphs
+Bar graphs

-S ize
+Size

 Small,

-Big
+Bia